rerupp/rust_playground/weather/README.md

 - One of the most annoying issues with `RustRover` is compiler errors.
 Too many times when compiling code, the build window shows the build failed but there is nothing in the output window.
-  I continually need to drop out to the command line, run a `cargo build` then scroll throught the output to find errors.
+  I continually need to drop out to the command line, run a `cargo build` then scroll through the output to find errors.
 Arg!!!
 - Debugging is problematic.
 When debugging simple unit tests, break points are missed forcing you to step into functions.
 When stepping into functions, more times than not, you